Primary Colours | |

 According to review aggregator website Metacritic, the record was met with "universal critical acclaim", receiving a normalised score of 82% based on 19 reviews.

-On 21 July 2009, the album was announced as one of the 12 albums shortlisted for the year's Mercury Prize award.
-Primary Colours was named the best album of the year by NME and in 2013 they named it the 218th greatest album of all time.[2]
+On 21 July 2009, the album was announced as one of the twelve albums shortlisted for the year's Mercury Prize award, but it ultimately lost to Speech Debelle's album Speech Therapy.

-Fact said that the album struck "a rich vein of brawny but windswept psychedelic rock".[3]
+Fact said that the album struck "a rich vein of brawny but windswept psychedelic rock"[2] and BBC Music positively compared the album to the work of My Bloody Valentine, Loop and Deutsch Amerikanische Freundschaft.[3]

 Pitchfork emphasized the band's change in style, noting their "shoegazer makeover" and concluding that the album succeeded in "transforming gothic gloom into psychedelic drone".